SuReLI/laber/README.md

 # Repository structure

-The paper's experiments built on pre-existing libraries (e.g. Dopamine, Stable-Baselines3) in order to compare our algorithms to fine-tuned agents.
+The paper's experiments built on pre-existing libraries (Dopamine, Stable-Baselines3, and MinAtar) in order to compare our algorithms to fine-tuned agents.
 For example, the Atari experiments use Dopamine, which itself uses Tensorflow, while the MinAtar experiments use the authors original code which uses PyTorch.
 This choice was done to ensure a fair comparison between our and previous papers.

 To keep things simple, the stand-alone code for reproducing all experiments from our paper is provided in three independent folders `Atari_experiments`, `MinAtar_experiments` and `PyBullet_experiments`.